Breaking of ensemble equivalence for perturbed Erd\H{o}s-R\'enyi random graphs: Introduction

 In this paper we analyse random graphs that are subject to \emph{constraints}.
 Statistical physics prescribes what probability distribution on the set of graphs we should choose when we want to model a given type of constraint \cite{G02}.
 Two important choices are: \begin{itemize} \item[(1)] The \emph{microcanonical ensemble}, where the constraints are \emph{hard} (i.e., are satisfied by each individual graph). \item[(2)] The \emph{canonical ensemble}, where the constraints are \emph{soft} (i.e., hold as ensemble averages, while individual graphs may violate the constraints). \end{itemize} For random graphs that are large but finite, the two ensembles are obviously different and, in fact, represent different empirical situations.
 Each ensemble represents the unique probability distribution with \emph{maximal entropy} respecting the constraints.
-In the limit as the size of the graph diverges, the two ensembles are traditionally \emph{assumed} to become equivalent as a result of the expected vanishing of the fluctuations in the soft constraints, i.e., the soft constraints are expected to behave asymptotically like hard constraints.
+In the limit as the size of the graph diverges, the two ensembles are traditionally \emph{assumed} to become equivalent as a result of the vanishing fluctuations in the soft constraints, i.e., the soft constraints are assumed to behave asymptotically like hard constraints.
 This assumption of \emph{ensemble equivalence} is one of the cornerstones of statistical physics, but it does \emph{not} hold in general.
 We refer to \cite{T14} for more background on this phenomenon.

 In a series of papers we investigated the possible breaking of ensemble equivalence for various choices of the constraints, including the degree sequence and the total number of edges, wedges, triangles, etc. Both the \emph{sparse regime} (where the number of edges per vertex remains bounded) and the \emph{dense regime} (where the number of edges per vertex is of the order of the number of vertices) were considered.
 The effect of \emph{community structure} on ensemble equivalence was investigated as well.
 Relevant references are \cite{GHR17,GHR18,dHMRS18,GS18,SdMdHG15}.
-In \cite{dHMRS18} we considered, in the dense regime, a random graph subject to constraints on the total number of edges and the total number of triangles.
-Our analysis relied on a \emph{large deviation principle for graphons} \cite{Ch15,CV11}.
-Our main result was a variational formula for $s_\infty = \lim_{n\to\infty} n^{-2} s_n$, where $n$ is the number of vertices and $s_n$ is the \emph{relative entropy} of the microcanonical ensemble with respect to the canonical ensemble.
-We found that $s_\infty>0$ when the constraints are \emph{frustrated}.